 Similarly, when looking for friends, you’re going to want to choose those people that have the right Six Pillars and those that surround themselves with those that have the right Six Pillars.
 When you see someone that surround themselves with “friends” that don’t stand for anything, doesn’t want to alienate anyone and only care about “having fun,” these people also aren’t likely to be loyal, won’t have an honest bone in their body (mostly through “white” lies), and will “make” friends and shed friends depending on other people’s opinions, social convenience, and frequency of contact.
 If you find people like this then you’re going to want to know who they are not friends with and look into making friends with these people.
 Regardless, these “social butterflies” typically have no real opinions, never stick their neck out, want an easy path to everything, will be “creative” with truth, and will never go out of their way to help, unless there’s a deep ulterior motive.
 Most people reading this post should be able to identify and categorize at least half of their “friends” in this category.
 What’s wrong with that?
 As long as this group of people are accepted and even encouraged to exist, very few things that are wrong with this country will ever get fixed.

 Then there’s almost the exact opposite of the social-butterfly-types.
 What I refer to as the “stonewall” types.
 These people are more than just bulls-in-a-china-shop.
 They have huge chips on their shoulders, tend to be know-it-alls, aren’t really good at listening or are very good at pretending to listen, are very high and mighty, will argue to the death by coming up with one bad argument or another, and revel in destroying other’s arguments or making others look small.
 Interestingly enough, these people make better friends than the social butterflies, but are still miserable people.
 These people, despite their exterior visage, are insecure, thin-skinned, vindictive, i.e., holds a “grudge,” have huge chips on their shoulders, have an inferiority complex, but fake superiority, and have little to no real substance.
 Personality-wise these people are abrasive, dismissive, pretentious bullies, but are easily manipulated, if you know how.
 They also tend to be very, very stubborn, which can make them loyal, but also very, very foolish.
-These people like “yes” women, love being admired and respected, and surround themselves with weak minded, unthinking automatons (i.e., sheep) that comprise the majority or second majority of people in this country.
+These people like a “yes” person for their spouse, love being admired and respected, and surround themselves with weak minded, unthinking automatons (i.e., sheep) that comprise the majority or second majority of people in this country.
 Regardless, the bully types are more prevalent than people expect – look at the postings on the internet – but regardless aren’t as common as the social-butterfly-types, and sheep.

 So, in terms of marriage the important factors are the person’s Six Pillars, personality, interests, and sexual compatibility.
 But that’s another subject at another time.